jamesabela/jsfun/README.md

 # jsfun
 This tool started as a way to help with Python programming, but has expanded rather a lot!
 The main tool is [Python Display tool](https://jamesabela.github.io/jsfun/pythoncopy)
+I did use AI to help program these, sometimes it really helped and sometimes it basically needed to be fed the code!

 ## CS Specific tools